cibernox/guides/source/localizable/configuring-ember/build-targets.md

 But ES5 code is usually more verbose than the original Javascript, and over time, as browsers gain the ability to execute the new features in JavaScript and older browsers lose users, many users won't really want this verbose code as it increases their app's size and load times.

 That is why Ember CLI exposes a way of configuring what browsers your app targets.
-It can figure out automatically what features are natively supported by the browsers you support, and apply the minimum set of transformations possible to your code.
+It can figure out automatically what features are supported by the browsers you are targeting, and apply the minimum set of transformations possible to your code.

 If you open `config/targets.js`, you will find the following code: